aridoza/foundational-java/Concurrency/concurrency1.md

 Now, let's say our thread is moving merrily along, until it comes to a point where it needs to wait for some data to be available from another thread.
 This is a common concurrency problem, and Java provides the `notify` and `notifyAll` keywords to solve it.

 It's easier to see it in an example.
-Let's say we have two threads, one that reads file data (the **reader** thread), and another that formats and displays that data (the **writer** thread).
+Let's say we have two threads: one that reads file data (the **reader** thread) and another that formats and displays that data (the **writer** thread).
 There's no reason for the writer to write anything until the reader has read something.
 So the reader must have a way to signal the writer that data is available.
 This is where `notify` comes in handy.

 Copy and paste the code below into a single Java source file named `ReaderWriterExample` in package `com.generalassembly.concurrency`.
 This program will start two threads: The first will read three popular books in turn and then notify the second thread to start processing, while the second thread will wake and display the contents of each.